-With respect to internal reserves for future growth, resources will be preferentially appropriated to investment in the Life Care segment, which we have positioned as a growth business, for market share expansion, entry into untapped markets, and nurturing and obtaining new technologies.
+With respect to internal reserves for future growth, resources will be preferentially appropriated to investment in the growing businesses for market share expansion, entry into untapped markets, and nurturing and obtaining new technologies.
 In addition to growth of existing businesses, the Company will also proactively pursue possibilities including mergers and acquisitions to further enrich our business portfolio.
 As for the Information Technology segment, which has been positioned as a steady earnings business, we will continue to make capital investment that further reinforce the technological abilities that become the source of competitiveness, and development investment that will contribute to developing next-generation technologies and new products.